Aporrhais

 Aporrhais is a genus of medium-sized sea snails, marine gastropod mollusks in the family Aporrhaidae and the superfamily Stromboidea.

 The genus is known from the Triassic to the Recent periods (age range: 205.6 to 0.0 million years ago).
 Fossils of species within this genus have been found all over the world.

 Species

-This genus contains the following extant species:
+This genus contains the following species: